-

-• Our program caters to young learners from two years and eight months to five years of age.
-Half-Day Programs are offered to Year One students, while Year Two students have the option to join the Half-Day or the Extended Program.
+Our Half-Day and Extended Programs cater to young learners from two years and eight months to five years of age.
 Our professional teaching team is highly experienced and qualified in early childhood education.
 Our favorable teacher-child ratio also helps ensure children’s learning needs are appropriately met.

 School Commencement